Mission

 Ethics

 In all cases, professional ethics underpin my work.
 Please refer to the Ethical Fundraising section of the National Council of Nonprofits website for guidance and resources.
 As they suggest, I do not engage in percentage-based fundraising nor compensation.
-This is a commonly-asked question.
+This is a commonly asked question.
 It is generally considered unethical to accept work and be compensated based on a percentage of funds raised.
 To do so suggests a critical misalignment whereby personal gain overshadows the nonprofit’s mission and the worthy project for which funding is being sought.

 Privacy